What We Do

 opportunities to transform their lives.

 Given our history and track record of programmatic impact, we’re excited to fuel our new strategy with a set of unique assets that we continually refine to meet the day’s challenges and opportunities.
-In addition, six grounding principles underpin our strategic framework, connect us to our heritage, and will keep us clear-eyed and consistent in our approach.
+In addition, five grounding principles underpin our strategic framework, connect us to our heritage, and will keep us clear-eyed and consistent in our approach.

 - Collaborative strategies to drive systems change